ericvaz/portfolio/README.md

 **ScholarGPS World Ranking: #18 for Geospatial Analysis / Habitats**
 **Geospatial Data Scientist | Graduate Program Director | Director of the Laboratory for Geocomputation | Full Professor**

-*Always Coding, Always Mapping, Always Learning*
+*Motto: Always Coding, Always Mapping, Always Learning*

 ---

 ### Welcome to My Research Portfolio

 This repository highlights my research work across **Geospatial Data Science**, **Machine Learning**, **Artificial Intelligence**, and **Spatial Analysis**.
-With over 80 publications, my research focuses on applying spatial analysis to areas such as **regional planning**, **geospatial optimization**, and **complex systems** and **business intelligence**.
+With over 80 publications, my research focuses on applying spatial analysis to areas such as **regional planning**, **geospatial optimization**, **complex systems**, and **business intelligence**.
+I am passionate about leveraging data to drive impactful real-world solutions, and my work spans health mapping, climate change, transportation, and more.

 Below, you will find links to key projects, publications, and code used in my work.

 ---

 ### 📂 **Portfolio Overview**

 - **Areas of Expertise:**
-  - Geospatial and Spatial Data Science
+  - **Technical Skills:**
     - Machine Learning and AI
-  - Developing Scalable Algorithms for Big Data
     - Cloud-Based Data Solutions
     - Predictive Analytics and Decision Support Systems
-  - Business Intelligence and Market Analytics
     - Automation and Optimization of Processes using AI and ML
+  - **Domain Expertise:**
+    - Geospatial and Spatial Data Science
+    - Regional and Urban Planning
+    - Environmental Sustainability
+    - Business Intelligence and Market Analysis

 ---